 Adult clothes moths are approximately 3/8 to 1/2 inch long from wing tip to wing tip.
-The wings and body are golden with a brown tinge, and the front wings have three dark spots.
+The wings and body are golden with a brown tinge and the front wings have three dark spots.
 However, these distinguishing characteristics are often rubbed off, making them unideal for house moth identification.
-They are named as such because it’s easy to find these moths in clothes.
+They are named as such because it’s easy to find these moths on clothing.

 Female clothes moths begin laying eggs (37-48) singly on larval food the day after emerging as an adult.
-The larva feed for about 33-90 days, and moths 5-11 times.
+The larvae feed for about 33-90 days, and moths 5-11 times.

-The clothes moths prefer products of animal origin, secondarily feeding on products of plant origin.
-They’re volatile pests that target woolens, rugs, feathers, felts, skins, drugs, furs, and stored tobacco.
+Clothes moths prefer products of animal origin, secondarily feeding on products of plant origin.
+They’re volatile pests that target woollens, rugs, feathers, felts, skins, drugs, furs, and stored tobacco.

 Case-making clothes moths shun light.
 And although the males are active fliers, the females fly only short distances.

 Need to know how to get rid of clothes moths?
 The key to controlling this pest is through thorough inspection and identification of infested materials.
 Infested rugs, carpets and furniture should be cleaned thoroughly and protected with a residual insecticide application.
 When moths are found in clothes, larvae are easily removed from infested clothing by cleaning and laundering.
 You can contact Terminix Canada’s Ontario branch to learn more about how to get rid of clothes moths.

 Indian meal moth adults have a 5/8″ to 3/4″ wingspan.
 The wings are a copper-brownish hue with a grey band close to where the wings attach to the body.

 The larvae are about 1/2″ long and dirty white in colour.
 The head is a reddish-brown colour which is the key to house moth identification with this strain.